pikatchu/closedsource/book/0200-regular_expression2.md

 .*
 ```

-"This part might look simple, but it’s very powerful.
+"This part might look simple, but it's very powerful.
 The `.` means 'any character'—it can be a letter, a number, a symbol, anything.
 The `*` means 'zero or more times,' which allows any sequence of characters, including an empty string."

 Jasmina tilted her head.
 "So this means we can have anything before the @?"

 "Exactly," Joaquim nodded.
-"Now let’s move on."
+"Now let's move on."

 ```
 @